containers/podman/docs/source/markdown/libpod.conf.5.md

   containers and pods are visible.

 **label**="true|false"
-  Indicates whether the containers should use label separation.
+  Indicates whether the containers should use label separation by default.
+  Can be overridden via `--security-opt label=...` on the CLI.

 **num_locks**=""
   Number of locks available for containers and pods.
 Each created container or pod consumes one lock.